 This tea has a slightly sweet, grassy, delicate yet somewhat bitter flavour that’s relatively thick in texture.

-Matcha green tea is very popular in Asian cultures and has been used for centuries in traditional tea ceremonies; particularly in Japan.
+Matcha green tea is very popular in Asian cultures with a history of use scoping centuries.
+Importantly, this tea is used in traditional tea ceremonies; particularly in Japan.

 The Health Benefits of Matcha Green Tea